Food safety education and training is essential to raising awareness about foodborne illnesses. How much do know about food safety?

 Salmonella is the greatest risk found in raw chicken.
 Salmonella bacteria live in the intestines of people, animals and birds.
 Most people are infected with salmonella by eating foods that have been contaminated by feces.

-According to the USDA, seafood should be cooked to an internal temperature of 145°F – as measured by a food thermometer – and appear opaque and separate easily with a fork.
+According to the USDA, all seafood (fish, shellfish, crustaceans, etc.) should be cooked to an internal temperature of 145°F – as measured by a food thermometer.

 The USDA recommends cooking all raw pork steaks, chops, and roasts to a minimum internal temperature of 145°F and ground pork patties and mixtures (such as meat loaf) to 160°F – as measured with a food thermometer.

 #23 How long can you safely keep leftovers in the refrigerator?

 The USDA recommend that leftovers be only be kept for 3-4 days in the refrigerator.
 After that time, bacteria growth can cause food illness.

 #24 What is the correct temperature for re-heating leftovers?

 According to the USDA, leftovers need to be re-heated to an internal temperature of at least 165°F – as measured with a food thermometer – for 15 seconds or more – in order to kill any bacteria.